 * Other facilities were being obtained as well, mostly located in the American South.
 The South was chosen partly because the rivers remained ice-free all year round, allowing oversized rocket stages that couldn't be transported by rail to be sent to Cape Canaveral by barge; and partly because it awarded Southern Democrats in Congress their fair share of "pork", helping to ensure support for the program.

 Although NASA had been performing launches from Cape Canaveral, the site was under military control, and the space agency had been leveraging off the military's launch facilities.
 That wouldn't do for a NASA that was growing so mightily, and so on 1 July 1962 NASA was granted unused land on Merritt Island to the north and west of the existing launchpads to build a "moonport" for the Apollo missions.
-Eventually most or all of NASA's payloads would be launched from Merritt Island, not Cape Canaveral, but in the popular view all the shots would still be from "Cape Canaveral" even if that technically wasn't always the case.
+Eventually most of NASA's payloads would be launched from Merritt Island, not Cape Canaveral, but in the popular view all the shots would still be from "Cape Canaveral", even if that technically wasn't always the case.

 A facility was also needed for the assembly of the stages for the big rockets that would be used to fly the Apollo missions.
 NASA managed to obtain the Michoud plant near New Orleans, Louisiana, which was used to build Higgins torpedo boats during World War II.
 It was in dingy condition, having been idle since 1954, but a good cleanup improved the place greatly.